-I love diffusing.
-I diffuse daily for several reasons and I believe there are many benefits in diffusing essential oils.
 Let’s get into why you’ll want to start diffusing immediately!

 How to Diffuse Essential Oils:

-When you diffuse, you add filtered water and 8-10 drops of essential oils.
-I typically run mine for about 2 hours at a time.
-The diffuser creates a mist that becomes suspended into the air for 2-3 hours after the diffuser has been turned off.
+The aromatherapy diffuser creates a mist that becomes suspended into the air for 2-3 hours after the diffuser has been turned off.
 This is a super effective way to “clean” your air!
+Especially when you have small children in school.
+When my girls were little we were fighting something daily.
+This was the time I began my habit of diffusing!

 Research has proven that diffusing certain oils will reduce fungus, mold and bacteria.
 Not only that, you can rid your air of possible viruses and bacteria that could cause illness!